 One thing I will recommend is to start out slow, even with MMA gloves for protection you can still injure yourself when punching a heavy bag.
 I only recommend hitting the heavy bag with MMA gloves a few times a week at most.
 I also recommend purchasing a good pair of MMA gloves that will fully protect your knuckles and wrist.
 I have a detailed guide available on finding the best MMA gloves for training and competing.

 MMA Gloves The Guru Recommends

-– 6 different colors to choose from
+– 6 different colors to choose from for proper protection

 – Amazing anti-microbial technology

 The Hayabusa T3 MMA gloves are the best MMA gloves for heavy bag training.
 I personally own these gloves and train with them on the heavy bag and even use them for hitting a heavy bag on the ground as well for ground and pound training.
 They are perfect for fighters and athletes of all different sizes.
 The T3 includes a pre-curved design which helps reduce hand fatigue during heavy bag training.
 The Dual-X closure is unmatched when it comes to hand and wrist stabilization as well.